⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs NOW

-A leading cloud-based software company specializing in customer relationship management (CRM) and various other enterprise applications.
+A leading provider of cloud-based customer relationship management (CRM) software, expanding into various enterprise cloud solutions.

-Provides cloud-based applications for human resources and financial management.
+Offers cloud-based applications for human capital management (HCM) and financial management.

 1